-Dr. Mohsen Talei is a Senior Lecturer in the Department of Mechanical Engineering at the University of Melbourne.
-Mohsen has 15 years of industry and academic research experience in the broad area of energy which includes numerical and theoretical investigations of turbulent reactive flows with the focus on low-emission energy technologies.
+Mohsen is an academic staff in the Department of Mechanical Engineering at the University of Melbourne.
+He has 18 years of industry and academic research experience in the broad area of energy which includes numerical and theoretical investigations of turbulent reactive flows with the focus on low-emission energy technologies.
 Mohsen’s research involves a significant use of high-performance computing to develop predictive tools for designing cleaner gas turbines and reciprocating engines.
-For more information on Mohsen's research, please have a look at Research page.